 When to Get a Toddler Bed?

 If your baby is over eight months old and has reached a height of 35 inches it’s time to invest in a proper bed.
+At that point, you might want to think about selling your used baby crib.

 When to Lower Crib All the Way Down?